 Or do you want to make pizza dough once and then use it twice or thrice?
 There’s nothing wrong in doing so, but make sure not to store the dough for over 2 days if you’re keeping it in the fridge.

-After kneading, let your dough aside at room temperature for a maximum time of one hour.
-After that, make it into small portions as per the size of pizza that you need.
+After kneading, set your dough aside at room temperature for a maximum time of one hour.
+After that, make it into small portions as per the size of the pizza that you need.
 Transfer these portions or balls of dough into the bowls or storage trays with an airtight lid.

-It would be better to slightly grease the storage tray or the storing bowl with the oil.
-Doing this will minimize the sticking of dough to the sides of the bowl to a great level.
+It would be better to slightly grease the storage tray or the storage bowl with the oil.
+Doing this will minimize the dough sticking to the sides of the bowl to a great level.